gorse-io/docs/src/docs/concepts/ranking.md

 ### Factorization Machines

-User labels and item labels are important information for personalized recommendations, but matrix factorization only handles user embedding and item embedding.
-Factorization machines^3 generate recommendations with rich features such as user features and item features.

-Different from the learning algorithms for matrix factorization, negative feedbacks are used in factorization machine training.
+Different from the learning algorithms for matrix factorization, negative feedback are used in factorization machine training.
 The training dataset is constructed by

 $$
 D=\{((x_1,\dots,x_f,\dots,x_F),1)|(u,i)\in R\}\cup\{((x_1,\dots,x_f,\dots,x_F),0)|(u,i)\in\not R\}